open-source-tabletop/fracture/fracture.md

 ### [Marauders Army List](https://github.com/open-source-tabletop/fracture/blob/main/army-lists/marauders.md)

 Marauders are disorganised and crude hordes.
-They may not have the best weapons, armour, or training,  or discipline, but they make up for it in numbers and a sheer willingness for a good fight.
+They may not have the best weapons, armour, or training... or discipline, but they make up for it in numbers and a sheer willingness for a good fight.

 ### [The Endless Army List](https://github.com/open-source-tabletop/fracture/blob/main/army-lists/the-endless.md)